Coronavirus – health and wellbeing

 NHS Volunteer Responders and local community support can help with delivering medicines from pharmacies, but it is best to check with your pharmacy first.

 In Brighton & Hove you can now order PPE via the council.
-This is if it is for direct care such as support with washing and bathing, personal hygiene, contact with bodily fluids or if the person you care for has received a letter from their GP to indicate that they are in a vulnerable group and need to shield, or the household has symptoms of COVID-19.
+This is if it is for direct care such as support with washing and bathing, personal hygiene, contact with bodily fluids or if the person you care for has received a letter from their GP to indicate that they are in a vulnerable group and need to shield, or the household has symptoms of Covid-19.

 In East Sussex, the council has information on their website with a couple of options including a form to request an emergency supply from the council.
+There is a small grant scheme to help with the cost of PPE for PAs.
+Details of this are on the information page for people receiving direct payments.

 Mental health and wellbeing